PythonCharmers/python-future/docs/automatic_conversion.rst

 After this, you can run your tests on Python 3 and make further code changes until they pass on Python 3.

-The next step would be manually adding wrappers from ``future`` to re-enable Python 2 compatibility.
+The next step would be manually adding some decorators from ``future`` to e-enable Python 2 compatibility.
 See :ref:`what-else` for more info.